rust-lang/spec/spec/dynamic/layout.md

 r[dynamic.layout.pointer.wide-validity] A given value of a pointer type is valid if the data portion is valid and the metadata portion is valid.

+r[dynamic.layout.pointer.ref] The reference type `&T` has an underlying type of `*const T`.
+The reference type `&mut T` has an underlying type of `*mut T`.

+r[dynamic.layout.pointer.ref-validity] A value of a reference type is valid if the pointer value has an address which is not the value `0` and is a multiple of the dynamic alignment requirement of the value.

+[!NOTE]: The dynamic alignment requirement is the alignment requirement of the type if the type has one, or otherwise if the pointer metadata type is a trait object vtable pointer, the alignment requirement accessible from the pointer metadata.
+A pointer with the address `0` is known as a null pointer.

+r[dynamic.layout.pointer.fn-size-align] A function pointer type has an target dependant size and alignment requirement.
+The size and alignment does not depend on the parameters, return type, or ABI tag of the function pointer type.

+[!NOTE]: This is typically, but not always, the same as the size and alignment requirement of `*const ()`.

+r[dynamic.layout.pointer.fn-repr] The address of a function pointer value is the same as the value of type `usize` computed from the same bytes.
+The pointer tag of a pointer value is each pointer portion of each byte of the representation.

+r[dynamic.layout.pointer.fn-validity] A value of an function pointer type is valid if the address of the pointer is not `0`.

 ## Aggregate Layout r[dynamic.layout.aggregate]

 r[dynamic.layout.aggregate.fields] Each aggregate type has a list of fields, that each have a type and offset.